plotly/plotly.github.io/_posts/plotly2/2016-10-04-how-to-add-a-subplot.md

 steps:
  - title: Introduction
    sub-steps:
     - copy: "The Subplot feature allows you to display multiple plots in a single figure.
-They can be stacked on top of another, or side by side."
+They can be placed vertically, horizontally, or in a grid."

  - title: Add Your Data to Plotly
    sub-steps: